GREENSBORO, N.C. — The Greensboro City Council voted Tuesday to move forward with a project that will bring safety cameras to Greensboro.

-The city plans to install 10 of them on streets like Spring Garden, Market and Martin Luther King Jr. Drive.
+The city plans to install 10 of them in different locations.

 "The locations are where have had more frequency of crimes and incidents.
 We also had to make sure the placing of the cameras was going to yield the best results as it relates to stopping the violent crime that we see," Trey Davis said.

 Davis is an Assistant City Manager for the City of Greensboro.